digitalents-academy/kirjasto-backend/README.md

     Book_ID | The book's unique id.
     Username | The user's unique username.
     Comment_ID | The comment's unique id.
-    Comment | body of user message.
+    Comment | body of the user message.
   - **/ratings/update**
     ```python
     Updates rating data inside the database with rating id (User needs to be logged in)